graphql/graphql-spec/spec/Section 6 -- Execution.md

   - if {objectType} is a possible type of {fragmentType}, return {true}
     otherwise return {false}.

+SubstituteFragmentArguments(fragment, arguments):

+- Let {variablesToSubstitute} be initialized to an empty map.
+- For each {variableDefinition} in {fragment}:
+  - Let {variableName} be the name of {variableDefinition}.
+  - If {variableName} is a key in {arguments}:
+    - Let {argumentValue} be the value of {variableName} in {arguments}.
+    - Add {argumentValue} to {variablesToSubstitute} at key {variableName}.
+  - Otherwise if {variableDefinition} has a default value {defaultValue}:
+    - Add {defaultValue} to {variablesToSubstitute} at key {variableName}.
+  - Otherwise:
+    - Set the key {variableName} in {variableToSubstitute} to a value indicating the variable is unset.
+- Let {substitutedFragment} be a copy of {fragment} where:
+  - For each {variable} in the selection set of {fragment}:
+    - Let {variableUsageName} be the name of {variable}.
+    - If {variableUsageName} is in {variablesToSubstitute}:
+      - Replace {variable} with the value of {variableUsageName} in {variablesToSubstitute}.
+- Return {substitutedFragment}.

 Note: The steps in {CollectFields()} evaluating the `@skip` and `@include` directives may be applied in either order since they apply commutatively.

+Note: The unset value used to replace unset fragment-defined arguments in {SubstituteFragmentArguments()} must not be a variable defined by any operation that includes the fragment.
+An example would be to use a variable with a reserved prefix, like `$__UNSET`, to replace all unset fragment-defined variables.

 ## Executing Fields